Update of DoD Response to Hurricane Irma

 - Approximately 10,400 service-members are supporting relief operations in the region.

-- USS ABRAHAM LINCOLN arrived off Florida's east coast last night with 24 helicopters and is prepared for operations in southern Florida and the Florida Keys this morning.
-USS IWO JIMA and USS NEW YORK are expected to arrive this morning.
+- ABRAHAM LINCOLN is positioned off Florida's east coast with 27 helicopters.
+IWO JIMA and NEW YORK will arrive tomorrow.

-- Homestead ARGB is assessed to be in good condition.
-The assessment of NAS Key West is ongoing.
+- Search and rescue (SAR) resources from Moody, Davis-Monthan, Nellis Air Force Bases, and Fort Campbell are prepared to support FL operations.
+NAS Key West is unusable.
+AFNORTH is evaluating basing options.

-- US Army is pre-positioning 200 High Water Trucks to be able to rapidly support Florida National Guard requirements.
+- US Army has 33 of 100 requested High Water Trucks enroute to FL from Fort Bragg, NC.

-- USNORTHCOM intends to establish airfields in southern FL and support operations from the sea with air assets from USS IWO JIMA, USS NEW YORK, USS SAN JACINTO, and USS ABRAHAM LINCOLN.
+- USNORTHCOM will also conduct operations from the sea with aircraft from IWO JIMA, NEW YORK, SAN JACINTO, and ABE LINCOLN.

-- USACE power teams, debris removal teams, temporary roofing teams and port survey personnel are on alert and ready in Florida and Georgia.
+- USACE power teams, debris removal teams, temporary roofing teams and port survey personnel are in place in Florida and Georgia.
+USACE is working closely with USCG to reopen ports - focusing on Port Everglades and Tampa, which are critical to fuel distribution.

-- DLA will support distribution of over 12 million meals over the next 10 days.
-All fuel requirements are met.
+- DLA is coordinating shipment of fuel and meals to bases in South Carolina and Georgia.

-- Evacuation of American citizens.
+Evacuation of American Citizens.
 USSOUTHCOM has coordinated the evacuation of 1,904 persons (including 35 foreign nationals) over the past three days.
 DoD and DOS plan to evacuate all U.S. remaining U.S. citizens requesting evacuation today.
-Overnight SecDef approved a DOS request to evacuate U.S. citizens from the British Virgin Islands.
+Planning is ongoing to evacuate an estimated 500 U.S. citizens from the British Virgin Islands, to begin not later than tomorrow.

+Foreign Disaster Assistance: USSOUTHCOM is repositioning aircraft from Honduras to St. Martin and responding to requests for air traffic control and engineering assessment support.